jan3zk/gphotos_backup/README.md

 ### Optional: Search captions

-Captions are stored in the *.csv file for each album.
+To enable a fast caption search, all photo captions in each album are also saved to the *.csv file in a folder pertaining to the corresponding album.
 Fast search for specific text in captions can be performed in terminal by ```grep -Ri --include \*.csv "text to search" path/to/albums```.

 ## Other backup alternatives